pinnace/burp-jwt-fuzzhelper-extension/README.md

 ## Comparison

 [JOSEPH](https://github.com/portswigger/json-web-token-attacker) and [JSON Web Tokens](https://github.com/portswigger/json-web-tokens) extensions are two from Portswigger that automate some common attacks and provide various views for JWTs.
-This extension augments those by providing a novel Intruder interface for more targeted fuzzing and easy, on-the-fly manipulation of JWTs.
+This extension complements those by providing a novel Intruder interface for more targeted fuzzing and easy, on-the-fly manipulation of JWTs.

 ## Dependencies